gwenjo/mario-memory/README.md

 **Surface**

-The photographs for this memory game are from [Pexels](https://www.pexels.com/)and made by different photographers.
+The photographs for this memory game are from [Pexels](https://www.pexels.com/)  and made by different photographers.

 ## Features